Cargo (2009 film)

-Cargo is a 2009 science fiction film, the first from Swiss production and the first major feature film by Ivan Engler.
+Cargo is a 2009 science fiction film, the first from Swiss production and the first major feature film by Ivan Engler and Ralph Etter.

 Plot

 It is the year 2267.
 After the Earth has become uninhabitable due to an ecological collapse, the remaining people live on overcrowded space stations in Earth's orbit.
 The young doctor Laura Portmann (Anna Katharina Schwabroh) is one of them.
 She hopes for a better future alongside her sister on the distant planet Rhea (unrelated to Saturn's moon Rhea).
 As she needs money to fund the journey, she signs up with Kuiper Enterprises for a job on the decrepit cargo ship Kassandra, heading for an eight-year flight to unmanned Station #42 and back.

 The crew consists of five members: Captain Lacroix (Pierre Semmler), Lindbergh (Regula Grauwiller), Yoshida (Yangzom Brauen), Prokoff (Claude-Oliver Rudolph), and Vespucci (Michael Finger).
 Crew members spend most of the fully automated flight in deep cryosleep while one person stays awake in 8½ month shifts to monitor the ship.
 Due to the current terrorist threat from the radical Neo-Luddite group Maschinenstürmer ("Machine Strikers"), there is also an additional security guard aboard: Samuel Decker (Martin Rapold).
 Toward the end of her shift, Portmann hears unusual noises from the cargo bay, and feels as though she is being observed.
 She finds Decker awake.
 He explains he was woken up to do safety checks on the ship.
 Together they awaken Lacroix to investigate the strange phenomena.
 When Lacroix is killed, the rest of the colleagues are awakened, and together the crew sets out to investigate.